fenxu/azure-powershell-docs-prod/azure/ServiceManagement/Azure.Profile/v3.1.0/Remove-AzureEnvironment.md

 # Remove-AzureEnvironment

 ## SYNOPSIS
-Deletes an Azure environment from Windows PowerShell
+Deletes an Azure environment from Windows PowerShell.

 ## SYNTAX